greenfieldt/SpinnerTutorial/tutorial.md

 ##The Idea:
-Make a spinner that works as an Angular Service so we can use it anywhere without spinning our wheels cut and pasting code
+Make a spinner that works as an Angular Service so we can use it anywhere without spinning our wheels cut and pasting code.

+We can use the MatProgressSpinner in a custom overlay to present the spinner.
+Invoke it from anywhere using DI by making a service to instantiate it, and pass data across the ether using Injection Tokens.

+ezee mizee

 ##The Tech:
-Angular
-Angular Material

-## Concepts
 Angular Service
 Angular CDK - Overlays
 Injection Tokens
 MatProgressSpinner

-#Step 1 - Create a new Angular Project with routing
+#Step 1 - Take care of of our CLI business
 ```
 ng new SpinnerTutorial --routing
+cd SpinnerTutorial
+ng g service spinner/spinner
+ng g component spinner
 ```

+I'm putting the spinner service in the src/app/spinner directory because this is just a sample project.
+On bigger efforts I would move this to the shared portion of the code because, well, sharing is kind of the point

+Ok, I think that will take care the CLI for a while